jbcodeforce/shift_left_utils/docs/command.md

 **Commands**:

-* `build-metadata`: Build a pipeline from a sink table: add or...
+* `build-metadata`: Build a pipeline by reading the Flink dml...
-* `delete-metadata`: Delete a pipeline definitions from a given...
+* `delete-all-metadata`: Delete all pipeline definition json files...
 * `build-all-metadata`: Go to the hierarchy of folders for...
 * `report`: Generate a report showing the pipeline...
 * `deploy`: Deploy a pipeline from a given table name,...
+* `report-running-dmls`: Assess for a given table, what are the...
-* `full-delete`: From a given table, when it is a sink it...
+* `undeploy`: From a given table, when it is a sink it...

 ### `pipeline build-metadata`

-Build a pipeline from a sink table: add or update {} each table in the pipeline
+Build a pipeline by reading the Flink dml SQL content: add or update each table in the pipeline.

 **Usage**: